cici-xingyu-zheng/rich-regime-geometry/README.md

 ## Log for progress

+from now on to next week, I can train 42 models with 10000 epochs :') if I don't consider replicating this folder to Alex's cluster.

 ### 09/10/24
+- model can train okay in this project directory, might need some linting and output organization.
+- manifold environment successfully set up as well yayy
+- removed some checkpoints that are are no longer needed to free up space, and also good news is that we seem only need to retrain for 2 networks!
+Already doing it [Harvest end of Wed.]

 **TO-DO:**
-1. check if model and if capacity measures run successfully locally
-2. remove checkpoints that are are no longer needed to free up space
-3. list of models to do
+3. need to remove some activation as well; locally they take up 50+ G... but also need to figure out how much capacity measurement we need to re-run
-4. the MNIST example
+4. move the MNIST example here as well?
-5. move over analysis functions
+5. discuss with Ari and Kyle the CKA measurement
+6. fix the kernel distance analysis

+## Appendix planning

+1. all 3 types, 3 examples each
+2. variability
+3. training example capacity and test example capacity